Piotr S. Gorecki (University of California, Riverside), Irreducible ambiguity: interethnic coexistence in a medieval society

 Jan Zdichynec (Charles University, Prague), Religion and ethnicity in the Lands of the Crown of Bohemia at the turn of Late Middle Ages and Early Modern times.
 Examples of Legislative and Historiography

 Dovile Troskovaite (Vilnius University), Town as an area of inter-ethnic communication.
 The case of Jews and Karaites in the 17-18th centuries Grand Duchy of Lithuania

-Paula Pinto-Costa (Universidade do Porto), Between Portugal and Latin East: how the normative framework deal with the multiethnic challenge in the medieval times?
+Paula Pinto-Costa (Universidade do Porto), Between Portugal and Latin East: how the military orders deal with the multiethnic challenge in the Medieval times?